Brought to you by Vaks, expert providers of SAT’s, GCSE & A Level tuition.

 An example of a peer assessment strategy is the ‘feedback sandwich’ whereby the teacher or tutor gives a framework for students to follow – one positive observation and one piece of constructive criticism sandwiched by another positive observation.

-You can also teach your students how to use words thoughtfully and positively, such as:
+You can also teach your students how to use words thoughtfully and positively so as not to jeopardise their peers confidence in learning and their own abilties, such as:

 ‘This is great….but have you considered this…?’

 ‘What made you decide on this answer….?’